appsplash99/quiz-buzz-firebase-ts/README.md

 # quiz-buzz-ts

- A Quiz App made with React and Firbase
+A Simple Quiz App made with React and Firbase